Mwrightvet/wk1-horiseon-refactor/README.md

    - changed the div that used a footer class to using it's own footer semantic

   #Things left to do:
+   -     deplpy the website
    -     figured out how to fix the navigation better so that I didn't have to change the background so much
    -    cleaned up the redundant section image sizes
    -    cleaned up the redudndant section styling for all of the h2s
    -    cleaned up the redundant section styling for all of the h3